Check your eligibility

 - High blood pressure (stable and well-controlled)

 - Hay fever, mild asthma (without attacks), food allergy

-- Unipolar depression (without any limitations in the everyday life)
+- Unipolar depression (mild depression, no previous maniac episodes, without any limitations in daily life)

 - Iron-deficiency anaemia (treatable with iron supplement)